Dash Cam Prices 2024: How Much Do They Cost?

 Best for Features

-Compact in design, this Garmin dash cam uses voice control, meaning you don’t have to move your eyes from the road at any point.
+Compact in design, the Garmin Dash Cam Mini 2 uses voice control, meaning you don’t have to move your eyes from the road at any point.
 With 1080p video resolution and a 140-degree field of view, it’s certainly no slouch when it comes to quality in recording, either.

 Best for Price